top of page

 The word "day" in phrases like the "Day of the Lord" can have a strict or a broad sense meaning.

-Understanding precisely when the period of the last days' Day of the Lord judgment will begin (relative to other events) and what sense is being meant with the other similar or variant phrases is pivotal to a correct rapture view.
-Along with some thoughts to clarify my own understandings, the following key references are given with the sense indicated that will align with the rapture view put forth in this study.
-Importantly, realize and note that I interpret every case of the word day in the specific phrase, "Day of the Lord," as being used in the same sense.
+Understanding precisely when the period of the last days' Day of the Lord judgment will begin (relative to other things) and what sense is being meant with the other similar or variant phrases is pivotal to a correct rapture view.
+The following key references are given with the sense indicated that best aligns with all of Scripture, along with some clarifying thoughts.
+Importantly, note that every case of the word day in the specific phrase, "Day of the Lord," is used in the same sense.

 REFERENCE #1